stassa/louise/README.md

 Louise's author can be reached by email at ep2216@ic.ac.uk.
 Please use this email to ask for any help you might need with using Louise.

-Louise is brand new and, should you choose to use it, you will most probably encounter errors and bugs.
+Louise is still new and, should you choose to use it, you will most probably encounter errors and bugs.
 The author has no way to know of what bugs and errors you encounter unless you report them.
 Please use the author's email to contact the author regarding bugs and errors.
 Alternatively, you are welcome to open a